halseth/blind-vault/doc/vault.md

 - If one or more of the signers disappear before the final transaction has been signed, one can always broadcast one of the recovery transactions to reclaim the money from the vault.

+- If one of the signers refuses to sign the final transaction (for any reason), the user can also in this case reclaim the money by using the recovery transcation.

+- If at most N-1 of the signers are compromised, they cannot create a valid signature for the aggregate public key, and the worst thing they can achieve is to refuse to sign a legit unvault request (see above scenario).

+- If the client software is compromised, the attacker can learn who the signers, and unblind any message sent to them.
+This means that the user has their privacy compromised.
+The attacker cannot easily steal the money in the vault, however, since the depositor always has their recovery transactions in case of an unauthenticated unvault.

 ### Details